Aaron Eckhart: “I still have a lot to say”The serious-minded actor explains how living the simple life gives him a much greater sense of self

 Do you feel satisfied with what you’ve accomplished?

 No. I feel I still have a lot to say, and I need to say it in a different way.
 I’m very blessed to have had this career, but it’s not enough yet.
-I need to say more, and it needs to come from me.
 I have to take more control of my message and who I am.

 Who do you look up to?